sydney-machine-learning/sentimentanalysis-USelections/README.md

 - [PREDICTION OF USA NOVEMBER 2020 ELECTION RESULTS USING MULTIFACTOR TWITTER DATA ANALYSIS METHOD](https://arxiv.org/ftp/arxiv/papers/2010/2010.15938.pdf)
 - 	[BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)
 - [LSTM vs BERT](https://towardsdatascience.com/lstm-vs-bert-a-step-by-step-guide-for-tweet-sentiment-analysis-ced697948c47)

-#### Inspirations

-- Can we predict the election outcome of each state.
-- Can we predict the candidate from tweet text only.
-- Can we detect if there are or were any attempts at manipulating the election.